fz172/fanfly/_posts/2025-07-27-firewall_forward_work_2.md

 #### Naviflow check valve

 On the naviflow unit, there are 2 barb fittings to connect to a check valve.
 Interestingly the check valve I received from Sling has AN6 fittings.
 I think this is probably a new revision.
 They used to have 3/8 hose end fittings for 915, and switched to AN6 for 916 engines.
-(My engine is 915 but the fireware kit I got was based on 915, that's aother issue).
+(My engine is 915 but the firewall kit I got was based on 915, that's another issue).

-So anyways, I sent a question to aero inno to ask about my options.
+So anyways, I sent a question to aeroinno to ask about my options.
 I think I might have to get a new check valve with the barb fittings.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczOH7TLokO3phh6zABqAbwyZoU7EebPGDmYaAObr-KqJM9Unl9uXTssqGUqh9048u7BYGWQh0GF_OEtfAprFDDioh1pIlywYGpQ0zE95j5PC3ZjktfYqZTdpiIFcENXBuk4PPcAQYnd1cZa9wjFgKq1hPw=w3212-h2418-s-no-gm?authuser=0)